umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-Existing-Site/index.md

 * All Document Types, Templates, Stylesheets, etc, are in the backoffice

 :::note
-Umbraco Identity (Umbraco ID) is the single sign-on (SSO) feature across all Umbraco Cloud services and is required to access any project pages as well as backoffices.
+Umbraco Identity (Umbraco ID) is the single sign-on (SSO) feature across all Umbraco Cloud services.

-Any users that you might have had on your existing Umbraco site will be migrated over to the local clone of the Cloud project along with the database.
-These users, however, will not be able to access the Cloud environments of the project or any of the backoffices associated with those environments.
+It is required to access any project pages as well as backoffices.

-For the users to continue having access to the project, they will need to be re-invited either as a [Team Member](../../Set-Up/Team-Members) on a project level or as a [User](../../Set-Up/Users-on-Cloud) to the backoffice of one or more Cloud environments.
+To migrate the users from your on-premise site to Umbraco Cloud and Umbraco ID follow the [Migrate Users to Cloud guide](/Umbraco-Cloud/Getting-Started/Migrate-Existing-Site/Migrating-Users-To-Umbraco-Cloud/index.md).
 :::

 With that confirmed, it's time to prepare to migrate the project to Umbraco Cloud.